Paris, France

 Notre Dame de Paris

-Its construction began in 1163 and continued until 1345 in Gothic style.
-It is currently being renovated after being damaged by a fire in 2019.
-Notre Dame is the state’s property as a religious institution operated by the Roman Catholic Church.
+Its construction began in 1163 and continued until 1345 in the Gothic style.
+It is currently being renovated after suffering damage from a fire in 2019.
+Notre Dame is the property of the state, functioning as a religious institution operated by the Roman Catholic Church.
+It is now partially open to the public, having been restored as of December 2024; however, full completion is projected for the end of 2026.

 The Louvre

-Completed in 1852 and is the world’s largest palace.
-The Louvre Museum holds the most famous treasures, such as the Victory of Samothrace, the Venus de Milo, and the Mona Lisa.
-Its large collection of works spans 25 centuries.
-Extensive remodeling has been done throughout the Louvre to increase space and artwork.
+Completed in 1852, it is the world’s largest palace.
+The Louvre Museum houses the most famous treasures, such as the Victory of Samothrace, the Venus de Milo, and the Mona Lisa.
+Its extensive collection of works spans 25 centuries.
+Extensive remodeling has been conducted throughout the Louvre to create more space for artwork.

-Renovation of the Louvre started in the 1980s created a new main entrance and underground reception hall in the vast Napoleon Courtyard, between the two galleries; the giant glass pyramid designed by I.M.
+Renovation of the Louvre began in the 1980s, resulting in a new main entrance and an underground reception hall located in the vast Napoleon Courtyard, situated between the two galleries, featuring the giant glass pyramid designed by I.M.
 Pei to cover the opening.

 Arc de Triomphe du Carrousel

-It was completed in 1808 as an equestrian display standing in an open space with great views of Paris.
+It was completed in 1808 as an equestrian display situated in an open space with magnificent views of Paris.

-It took two years and two months to build with 50 engineers and designers, 150 workers in the Levallios-Perret factory, and 150 to 300 workers at the construction site.
-Take a lift to the top of the Eiffel Tower with specular views.
+It took two years and two months to build, involving 50 engineers and designers, 150 workers at the Levallois-Perret factory, and between 150 to 300 workers at the construction site.
+Take a lift to the top of the Eiffel Tower for spectacular views.

 Saine Chapelle

-It is a jewel of 113 stunning collections of stained glass windows built in Gothic style.
-It was built in 1238 and consecrated in 1248.
-It was the residence of the Kings of France until the 14th century.
+It is a jewel among 113 stunning collections of stained glass windows built in the Gothic style.
+Constructed in 1238 and consecrated in 1248, it served as the residence of the Kings of France until the 14th century.

 Musee d’Orsay

-The museum is near the Seine River, with a collection of famous impressionist art and Western artistic creations from 1948 to 1914.
+The museum is located near the Seine River and features a collection of renowned Impressionist art and Western artistic creations from 1948 to 1914.

 To get around Paris

-Paris is a walking city, but the fastest way is the Paris metro with 133 miles of lines; the Paris regional train is a train system, subway, and Paris Tramway.
-Or rent a scooter or a bike.
+Paris is a city best explored on foot, but the quickest option is the Paris Metro, which spans 133 miles of lines.
+In addition, the Paris regional train functions as a train system, subway, and also includes the Paris Tramway.
+Alternatively, you can rent a scooter or a bike.